About the S.T.A.R.S. Program

 Furthermore, in the spring of 2022, the McGowan Charitable fund awarded a $60,000.00 grant to Marywood University to expand the S.T.A.R.S. program.
 This grant will allow for more youth and families to be served on a weekly basis, with homework help and mentoring, and will enable new community partnerships to provide as many wrap-around services as needed by the community.

-The program will expand to 3 days a week instead of two in the fall of 2024 since it will split the middle school students and high school students to meet separately on Tuesdays and Wednesdays from 4-5:30 and 3rd-4th graders on Thursdays from 3-4:30 p.m. at Elm Park Methodist Church in downtown Scranton, PA.
+The program expanded to 3 days a week instead of two in the fall of 2024 since it will split the middle school students and high school students to meet separately on Tuesdays and Wednesdays from 4-5:30 and 3rd-4th graders on Thursdays from 3-4:30 p.m. at Elm Park Methodist Church in downtown Scranton, PA.
 Likewise, the expansion will allow for more diverse on-site educational experiences, extensive wrap-around services, and an expanded summer camp.
 The Curriculum is a combination of career exploration, civic engagement, soft skills, and service-learning.

 Academic Activities